Second home focus: France

 The buyer will be liable for the notary’s conveyancing fees and property tax, amounting to between 7% and 8% of the purchase price for existing property; for new property the cost is around 2%, but the purchaser must also pay VAT at 20%.
 Estate agent’s commission can range from 2% to 5% and in some cases more.

-Once they have completed the purchase, property owners will need to pay the various housing taxes – land tax (taxe foncière) and local taxes (taxe d’habitation).
+Once they have completed the purchase, property owners are liable for the various housing taxes – land tax (taxe foncière), payable by everyone, and residence tax (taxe d’habitation), which is only applicable to second homes.
 These vary depending on where the property is located, its size, and the cost of local amenities.
-It is important to mention here that local taxes (taxes d’habitation) have already been abolished for 80% of tax households and should be abolished for 100% by 2023.

 Property and France’s wealth tax